Winslow's Word: October 2024

 President & CEO

 The last few weeks have served as a powerful reminder of the threat of hurricanes and the level of devastation they can inflict well beyond their landfall.
-Our hearts go out to the communities in the upstate, and especially in Western North Carolina, that are digging themselves out of terrifying flooding and storm damage, and we’re still assessing the impacts of Milton on central Florida.
-Thus far, the Lowcountry has been spared, thankfully, but we have many more weeks of hurricane season to endure.
+Our hearts go out to the communities in the upstate, and especially in Western North Carolina, that are digging themselves out of terrifying flooding and storm damage.
+Thus far, the Lowcountry has been spared, thankfully, but we have many more weeks of hurricane season to endure (fingers crossed!).

 As we consider the future of the complex ecosystem that is the Charleston peninsula, we are excited to share a new Development Map feature on our brand-new website!
 While still a work in progress, this map allows you to learn more about all the new, larger-scale projects that are in the review process, under construction, or already built on the peninsula.
 Please take a look and let us know what additional features would be helpful for you to stay abreast of major projects downtown.